gloriabenoit/DNAnexus-GWAS/docs/input.md

 * The phenotype (for instance, BMI)
 * The ids of individuals we wish to keep (for instance, white british)
-* The covariates to use
+* The covariates to use (for instance, 18 genetic principal components, the sex and the age)

 Theses files can either be uploaded directly to your projects using `dx upload`, or created using DNAnexus data.
 This tutorial will guide you through the second option.

 ### Phenotype

 To extract the phenotype that we want, we first need to download all available data-fields in our dataset.
 You will need the `record-id`, which is the id of the `.dataset` file at the root of your DNAnexus project.
-On your project's web page, you can find the id by selecting the `.dataset` file and searching for the `ID` in the right panel prompted.
+On your project's web page, you can find the id by selecting the `.dataset` file and searching for the `ID` in the right panel that appears.

 > Please note, when running the `extract_dataset` command you might encounter a `('Invalid JSON received from server', 200)` error.
 If this happens, you simply need to rerun the code.